naeej/ec2-webserver/README.md

 You can use this Command to create the stack

-`aws cloudformation create-stack --stack-name $stackname --template-body file://templates/Webserver.yaml --parameters ParameterKey=ParameterKeyName,ParameterValue=keypairr`
+`aws cloudformation create-stack --stack-name $stackname --template-body file://templates/Webserver.yaml --parameters ParameterKey=ParameterKeyName,ParameterValue=keypair`

 Note:
 - Make sure you replace the parameter value with your aws `keypair` name!